Rafia0388/Rafia0388.github.io/README.md

 FAQs
 ---
 1. Why is Markdown better than a word processor?
-> Markdown is free to use.
-It has a cleaner syntax and is simply making developers interested in contributing.
-It can always stay up-to-date by syncing.
-Moreover, it allows the separation of content and style, of HTML and CSS.
+> Markdown is a plain text format that is simpler to learn and use than word processing software.
+It has simple and easy-to-remember syntax.
+Markdown generates code that is cleaner and easier to read than code generated by a word processor.
+It is more adaptable and can be converted to various file formats without losing formatting.
+Markdown is more efficient because it can be written quickly and easily with any text editor and does not require specialised software.
 2. Why is my resume not showing up?
-> GitHub pages, sometimes, take time to generate.
-You might verify if the username or the link provided are correct and check again for the published site after some time.
-Refresh the page to see the updates.
+> Your resume may not appear on Github pages for a variety of reasons, including an incorrect file name, repository location, branch, or file path.Check that these elements are correct and meet the requirements of Github pages for displaying your resume.You can ensure that your resume appears on Github pages by identifying and addressing these issues.